-Risk assessments are created for each activity; on and off site.
+Risk assessments are created for each off-site activity.
 Careful consideration is given to supervision ratios, ensuring all students have emergency contact numbers and detailed information on meetings points etc.

 The minimum supervision ratio for any social activity involving students under 18 is one member of staff to every 15 students.
 Nacel English School London reviews this ratio depending on the nature of the activity.